soub4i/blog/content/posts/2020-08-26-smarter-frontend-app-with-tensorflow-js.md

 ![](/media/lr.gif)

-I will try with this explain to train my model on the browser using tf.js using a small dataset (just to demonstrate) the app will try to predict the price of a house in Barcelona based on number of rooms
+I will try with in this use case to train my model on the browser using tensorflow.js using a small dataset (just to demonstrate) to generate that will try to predict the price of a houses in Barcelona based on number of rooms

 ```html
 <html>